 - Obstacle Sensors: Forward, backward, left, right, and upwards.

-The Air 3’s dual-camera array is a game-changer, offering both a wide-angle and a medium telephoto lens.
+The Air 3’s dual-camera array is a game-changer, offering both a wide-angle and a medium telephoto lens, and in that respect making it a dji air 3 vs mavic 3 pro comparison if you need the dual-camera.
 This versatility ensures that photographers and filmmakers have the flexibility they need in various shooting scenarios.
 Moreover, the omnidirectional obstacle sensing adds an extra layer of safety, preventing those heart-stopping moments when your drone gets a tad too close to a wall or tree.

 However, it’s not just about the specs.
 The Air 3’s build quality is commendable.
 It feels robust and is designed with thoughtful touches, like rubberized pads to prevent arm rubbing when folded.
 For nighttime enthusiasts, the Air 3 doesn’t disappoint, capable of capturing stunning shots even an hour after sunset.